Similar case studies Sports & leisure centres

 Metal frame: structural lightness with its complex shape

-Techno Metal Industry has realized all the work related to the metal frame: geometrical studies, overall plans, studies and assembly plans , shop fabrication, treatment in an external paint workshop, exceptional transport to the site and installation.
+Techno Metal Industry realised all the work related to the metal frame: geometrical studies, overall plans, studies and assembly plans, shop fabrication, treatment in an external paint workshop, exceptional transport to the site, and installation.

-The structural elements are as follows: 9 main beams with a length of 25 m, 4 hip beam units, 10 secondary beams, all with a total weight of 22 tonnes of S355 grade steel.
+The structural elements are as follows: 9 main beams with a length of 25 m, 4 hip beam units, and 10 secondary beams, all with a total weight of 22 tonnes of S355 grade steel.
 Their fire resistance is of half an hour after application of an intumescent paint.
-U-shaped profiles have been welded at the top of the tubular trusses to accommodate the roof elements.
+U-shaped profiles were welded at the top of the tubular trusses to accommodate the roof elements.

-On this metal frame, the company HD Systems has placed the roofing system GlobalRoof consisting of 3 main components: steel support trays, insulation and metal sheets as an external skin.
-The liner trays (Hacierba 160,600 HR ArcelorMittal Construction) are made of prepainted and perforated metal sheet with 15% perforation and a thickness of 0.75 mm.
-Their particular shape allows taking a certain load at relatively large spans and provide cavity to resume insulation, while presenting a smooth surface on the inside of the building.
-223 parts with lengths ranging from 1 m to 10.5 m were necessary in this case, with a total weight of 9,447 kg.
+On this metal frame, the company HD Systems placed a GlobalRoof roofing system consisting of three main components: steel support trays, insulation, and metal sheets as an external skin.
+The liner trays (Hacierba 160.600 HR ArcelorMittal Construction) are made of prepainted and perforated metal sheet with 15% perforation and a thickness of 0.75 mm.
+Their particular shape allows for the taking of a certain load at relatively large spans and provides a cavity to resume insulation while presenting a smooth surface on the inside of the building.
+223 parts with lengths ranging from 1 m to 10.5 m were necessary in this case, with a total weight of 9447 kg.

-Insulation was doubled given the strong airborne noise present in this type of sports hall: 25 mm with soundproofing rock wool, 140 mm of glass wool for thermal insulation, with a vapour barrier between the two.
+Insulation was doubled given the strong airborne noise present in this type of sports hall: 25 mm with soundproofing rock wool and 140 mm of glass wool for thermal insulation, with a vapour barrier between the two.

-The roof is covered with an external steel skin: 174 sheets ranging in length from 1 m to 7.67 m, with a total weight of 8,167 kg, pre-painted and curved steel sheets with a thickness of 0.75 mm were used.
-These sheets have a trapezoidal shape which give the roof a certain resistance to take its own weight and snow loads.
+The roof is covered with an external steel skin: 174 sheets ranging in length from 1 m to 7.67 m (with a total weight of 8167 kg) and pre-painted and curved steel sheets with a thickness of 0.75 mm were used.
+These sheets have a trapezoidal shape which gives the roof a certain resistance to take its own weight and snow loads.
 In this case, the profiled sheet used was NERVESCO 3.45.1000, also produced by ArcelorMittal Construction.
-The arrangement of the sheets and their superposition at the joints allowed to achieve this perfectly tight complex.
+The arrangement of the sheets and their superposition at the joints ensured the achievement of this perfectly tight complex.